mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 stateroom for one month comfortably, and for six months at a stretch (number of staterooms 5,000 person/hours).
 Without power, this drops to two weeks at most.
 Other shelters list the amount of air and life support available.
-The atmosphere can be ‘freshened’ by a visit to a world with a breathable atmosphere.
+The atmosphere can be 'freshened' by a visit to a world with a breathable atmosphere.

 Without life support, a character begins to suffocate, suffering 1d6